 On the other hand, labor that was performed under foreign subjugation and enslavement is perhaps so far removed from the spirit of the Jewish people that it cannot be added to the national treasure of Israel.

 Joseph, the Midrash states, represents the entire Jewish people (Tanchuma VaYigash 10).
 Even when laboring in Egypt, even as a slave under Potiphar and a prisoner in Pharaoh’s dungeon, his actions carried the mark of blessing and Divine success:

-    Nonetheless, we should not forget Potiphar’s position: Pharaoh’s chief executioner!
+Nonetheless, we should not forget Potiphar’s position.
+He was Pharaoh’s chief executioner.
 The activities that Joseph performed under Potiphar’s direction were certainly alien to the spirit of Israel.
 Could the inner blessing of Joseph’s labors under such conditions be added to the treasury of activities connected to the perfected realm of Shabbat?
 This was the unresolved doubt of the Sages, whether to include the verse describing Joseph’s labors in a foreign land.